|Location||1 week||2 weeks||3 weeks||4 weeks|

 CONTINUING PROFESSIONAL DEVELOPMENT (‘CPD’) & PROFESSIONAL INDEMNITY

-Your medical voluntary work may be eligible for Category 1 – 40 CPD points as a Supervised Clinical Attachment from the RACGP (or your relevant college).
+Your medical voluntary work may be eligible for CPD points as a Supervised Clinical Attachment from the RACGP (or your relevant college).
 We will send you a copy of the guiding information with your travel documents.

-We recommend that doctors advise their professional indemnity provider of their volunteer work in advance of travel.
+We recommend that doctors advise their professional indemnity provider of their medical volunteering in Nepal in advance of travel.

-A Tourist Visa is required for all tourists travelling to Nepal and most nationalities are currently able to apply for a visa on arrival at Kathmandu airport (currently US$25 for 15 days, US$40 for 30 days and US$100 for 90 days).
+A Tourist Visa is required for all tourists travelling to Nepal and most nationalities are currently able to apply for a visa on arrival at Kathmandu airport (currently US$30 for 15 days, US$50 for 30 days and US$125 for 90 days).
 Please take 2 passport sized photos with you and a black pen).

 Please refer to our Terms & Conditions.
 Deposits are non-refundable once your arrangements have been confirmed.